axelchalon/axelchalon.github.io/0-book-review/_posts/2023-11-30-the-toyota-way-jeffrey-liker-summary.md

 	* Using surface-level lean tools without a deeper-reaching change in culture will only provide short-term relief, and the system will eventually devolve ("mechanistic lean").
 	* <a name="^hire-coaches-not-experts"></a>**Hire coaches, not experts.** Hire coaches (who develop the people and culture), not experts (who apply surface-level lean tools which will yield to entropy once they leave).
 - When introducing change (e.g. lean), start with a pilot in a localized area, let it develop fully and only then let the pilot help deploy change in other areas, slowly, section by section, rather than directly across the board.
 Each deployment is a learning experience for the next deployment.
 Cultural change takes time.
 Having a "model line" lets other workers in the company understand lean and have an example, see it for themselves (cf. trips to Toyota plants in Japan).
- - Deliberate culture: be intentional in the culture you want to create in the company; "the beliefs, values and basic assumptions that we want our people to hold dear and act upon".
+ - <a name="^deliberate-culture"></a>Deliberate culture: be intentional in the culture you want to create in the company; "the beliefs, values and basic assumptions that we want our people to hold dear and act upon".
 For this to happen, first select, then develop people.
 Don't only develop people, but also develop teams.
 	* <a name="^intelligence-over-knowledge"></a>**Favour intelligence over knowledge.** Hire people with the potential to learn the domain skills, with the ability to think and work in teams (cultural fit) the more important asset.
 "Toyota rarely hires veteran electricians, or mechanics, or welders, or painters. **Instead, people are hired for their potential to learn these skills.** [...]
 The ability to work in teams, and most of all to learn to think critically and solve problems, is more important.
 Toyota believes it can develop these people to be exceptional."
 	* "**Hire people who are good raw material** and then grow them through **challenging experiences** and **coaching** to guide them along the way."
 	* **"Individual success can happen only within a team.
 Strong teams require strong individuals."**